Vietnam.vn - Nền tảng quảng bá Việt Nam

 An Australian government spokesman has defended Rudd, saying he is "doing a great job as ambassador".

-During his tenure as ambassador, Mr Rudd focused on strengthening defence cooperation under the AUKUS agreement, a security pact between Australia, the US and the UK.
-This agreement will allow Australia to develop nuclear-powered submarines and a range of other advanced US weapons.
+During his tenure as ambassador, Mr. Rudd focused on strengthening defense cooperation under the AUKUS agreement, a security pact between Australia, the United States and the United Kingdom.
+This agreement will allow Australia to develop nuclear-powered submarines and a range of other advanced American weapons.

 Democratic Congressman Joe Courtney posted on X that Ambassador Rudd's appointment had strengthened the relationship between the two countries.
 "He has earned the respect and admiration of both parties, a rare achievement for ambassadors in Washington, DC," Mr. Courtney said.